Apress/Beginning-Ansible-Concepts-and-Application/README.md

 Download the files as a zip using the green button, or clone the repository to your machine using Git.

+## How to use

+There are various files and folders in this repository.
+Broadly these consist of:
+1. [Vagrantfile](Vagrantfile) - for automating the development environment
+2. Various chapter directories - each chapter has the source code for the end-state of that Chapter's exercise
+3. [wp-config.php.j2](wp-config.php.j2) - referenced in Chapter 13 only

 ## Releases

 Release v1.0 corresponds to the code in the published book, without corrections or updates.